gocardless/javascript-style-guide/README.md

 This style guide is for general JavaScript conventions and styles that we follow across all our JavaScript.
 For Angular specific conventions, refer to the [Angular Style Guide](https://github.com/gocardless/angularjs-style-guide).

+## Browser Support

+The projects we work on support the following browsers:

+- Chrome 39+
+- Safari 7+
+- Firefox 33+
+- IE10+

+Be aware of this when reading the guide - some of the JS shown here may not work in older versions.

 ## Strings

 #### Use single quotes for all strings.